mulligatawny/air-jet-data/README.md

 Every line in the file has 512 data points, these are the radial points from 0.265 to 0 (the centerline).
 The points are equispaced.

-There are 100 lines in each file, these are the axial points from 0.415 (the jet mouth) to 1.415 (the outlet).
+There are 101 lines in each file, these are the axial points from 0.415 (the jet mouth) to 1.415 (the outlet).
 The points are equispaced.

+Each field (U_avg for ex) is a 101 x 512 array.